yaffalhakim1/medium-but-lite/Assignment-Nextjs-News.md

 - Using Next JS (with Typescript). (v)
 - Separate clients for users with the User role and users with the Admin role. (v)
-- Use state management like Redux, Zustand, or Redux toolkit for both user and admin sites.
+- Use state management like Redux, Zustand, or Redux toolkit for both user and admin sites. (v)
 - Ensure every page is reactive and does not require a website refresh to change the display. (v)
 - Use server-side rendering, static generation, or Incremental Static Regeneration appropriately. (v)
 - Utilize CSS modules, frameworks, or style components (SCSS, styled-components). (v)
 - Create reusable components like Table, TableRow/TableItem, Form (Add & Edit in one form), Button, footer, and Card/Item. (v)
 - Communicate with JSON Server via REST API for frontend-backend communication. (v)
-- Implement a mock authentication flow using JSON Server for pages based on logged-in user.
+- Implement a mock authentication flow using JSON Server for pages based on logged-in user. (v)
 - Upload images to an image sharing platform and save the image URL to the JSON Server. (v)
 - Ensure Mobile Responsive design.(v)
 - Deploy the web application